 GROSS: Right, he did more years than the others.

-DUVERNAY: Yeah, youth was stolen from him.
-And so yeah, I mean he's definitely affected by all of that.
-And you know, he's trying to make his way through a new life.
-You know, he always says, life after death, Life after death.
+DUVERNAY: So yeah, I mean he's definitely affected by all of that and, you know, is trying to make his way through a new life.
+You know, he always says life after death, life after death.
 And this is what he is trying to navigate - how to be here on the outside, in the world, having gone through, you know, a type of darkness that, you know, is really almost impossible to describe.
 What you see in the film is not all of what he endured.

 GROSS: You mean it was even worse than you depict?